This month we hear from Hannah, our Clinical Project Coordinator for North America …

 The part of my job I most enjoy is … collaborating with our dedicated site staff at research institutions across North America.
 They are on the ground-level making change happen!
-It is inspiring to be partners with them.
+It is inspiring to partner with them

-What I am most grateful for is … I am writing this during the time of COVID-19, which is making me more grateful than ever for how we can use technology and social media to connect and inspire one another.
-I feel thankful we can remain united in spirit, despite being separated in physicality.
+What I am most grateful for is … I am writing this during the time of COVID-19, which is making me more grateful than ever for technology and social media, and how we can use them to connect and inspire one another.
+I feel thankful we can remain united in spirit, despite being separated in physicality

 The best place I’ve ever visited is … Dune 45 in the Namib Desert – climbing Dune 45 and watching the sun rise over the Namib-Naukluft National Park was like nothing else!